Subway Wars: Plot

-The group then debate on the fastest way to get to the restaurant, and quickly decide to race each other there: Ted rides the bus, Lily takes the subway, Robin opts to hail a cab, Marshall decides to run there on foot, and Barney claims to have the fastest method of all while even enjoying a steak first at a nearby restaurant: he fakes a heart attack after eating the steak, then uses the ambulance ride to a hospital right next to the downtown restaurant as his quick transportation.
+Marshall learns that celebrity Woody Allen has been spotted at a restaurant downtown.
+He and his friends debate on the fastest way to get to the restaurant and decide to race each other there: Ted rides the bus, Lily takes the subway, Robin opts to hail a cab, Marshall to run there on foot, and Barney fakes a heart attack to take an ambulance to a hospital next to the restaurant.
 His plan backfires, however, when the ambulance takes him to a hospital uptown, and he is forced to contact Ranjit for a ride.
 Meanwhile, Lily misinterprets the subway conductor's announcement that the subway is undergoing maintenance, and soon after exiting the train, it departs.
 Marshall is at first enthusiastic and confident that he can outrun everyone, though he soon begins to lose energy while on foot.
-Ted, having been stunned after receiving a negative review on a teacher rating website despite having received many positive ones, attempts to impress others riding with his knowledge of New York architecture, though he mainly bores and annoys them.

-Robin hails a cab, stealing it from a woman carrying bags who then angrily leaps on top of the windshield.
-Robin and the cab driver are freaked out, so Robin abandons the ride, and later rides along with Barney in Ranjit's car.
+Robin fails to enter a car so she joins Barney in Ranjit's car.
 During the ride, Robin angrily reveals to Barney that she had tried to talk to him about how low she was feeling recently due to her break-up with Don and feeling shunned and forgotten due to her overly-enthusiastic new co-anchor, yet Barney ignored her and tried to use her as a decoy while he eyed up a woman at the bar.
 Barney apologises to Robin, but she is not interested and leaves the car.